A model for complex analytic equivariant elliptic cohomology from quantum field theory: Introduction

 \subsection{Acknowledgements}

 This work relies on many ideas that have been circulating in the community for years, based on both the published and unpublished work of many people.
-In particular, a tremendous amount of equivariant elliptic cohomology is developed in unpublished notes of Mike Hopkins, to whom we owe a great intellectual debt.
-We are also especially inspired and influenced by the wealth of ideas of Ian Grojnowski, Graeme Segal, Stephan Stolz, and Peter Teichner.
-We would also like to thank Mina Aganagic, Matt Ando, Ralph Cohen, Kevin Costello, Tudor Dimofte, Dan Freed, Soren Galatius, Nora Ganter, Sheldon Katz, Tom Nevins, Andrei Okounkov, Natalie Paquette, Arun Ram, and Charles Rezk for numerous insights, conversations, helpful comments on the draft, and patient encouragement.
-Finally, A.T. acknowledges the support of MSRI and the NSF through grants 1705008 and 1440140.
+We were especially influenced by the wealth of ideas of Mike Hopkins, Graeme Segal, Stephan Stolz, and Peter Teichner.
+In addition, we would like to thank Mina Aganagic, Matt Ando, Ralph Cohen, Kevin Costello, Tudor Dimofte, Dan Freed, Soren Galatius, Nora Ganter, Theo Johnson-Freyd, Sheldon Katz, Nitu Kitchloo, Tom Nevins, Andrei Okounkov, Natalie Paquette, Arun Ram, and Charles Rezk for numerous insights, conversations, helpful comments on the draft, and patient encouragement.
+Finally, A.T. acknowledges the support of MSRI and the NSF through grants~1705008 and~1440140.